The Old Age Home(page)

 If you are buying airplane tickets to Europe, a new car or a cruise and

-you haven't taken care of these necessities to insure your future, then
+you haven't taken care of these communications necessities to insure your future, then

 you have your values screwed on backwards.
 The networked PC comes